Four days in Rome is the perfect time to see all its main monuments and squares and also to discover its hidden places and less visited corners.

 Alex's Traveller Tip

-Remember that to visit the Vatican and other Catholic places of worship, you must dress appropriately: the dress code requires you to cover your shoulders and knees.
+Remember that to visit the Vatican and other Catholic places of worship, you must dress appropriately: the dress code requires you to cover shoulders and knees.

-A walk from Piazza Navona to the Castel Sant'Angelo will take you through the Historic Center and to the Sant'Angelo Bridge, one of the most beautiful bridges in Rome, which leads to the Castel Sant'Angelo.
+A walk from Piazza Navona to Castel Sant'Angelo will take you through the Historic Center and to the Sant'Angelo Bridge, one of the most beautiful bridges in Rome, which leads to Castel Sant'Angelo.